Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 Kardzhali is famous for its Thracian ruins, which can be found throughout the province.
 There are also a number of unusual rock formations in the province including the Petrified Wedding, the Womb Cave, and the Stone Mushrooms.

 Montana is a region in the northwest of the country.
-Founded as a fortress on the Ogosta River in Roman times, the Montana Dam is a popular tourist destination which offers sports, fishing, and water tourism.
+Founded as a fortress on the Ogosta River in Roman times, the Montana Dam is a popular Bulgaria destination which offers sports, fishing, and water tourism.

 Pazardzhik is in the southwest of Bulgaria and it’s a great place to relax as there are many spas.
 It’s also home to some of the country’s most popular tourist attractions, including historical Thracian sites and medieval churches.
 For nature lovers, there’s a lot to do too – with the Rhodope mountains in the south.